miduku/fireplate/README.md

+**This Repo isn't actively maintained anymore since I've changed on using Gulp instead of Grunt.
+I've moved this Project to a new Repo ([FastPlate](https://github.com/miduku/fastplate)) as well**

 # FirePlate
 A Barebones Responsive SCSS Boilerplate to get started with FireShell.
 This Boilerplate is mobile-first ready and has been inspired by [Motherplate](https://github.com/leemunroe/motherplate).